Featuring the select works by Monmouth University students in Photography, Graphic Design, Animation and Studio Art.

 Sunday, April 22 | 1 – 4 pm

 It’s just like book club but with albums!
 With new advances in technology, the way we consume music through our devices, apps and on demand streaming services like Pandora, Spotify and iTunes is making the idea of the “album” as an art form extinct.
 Get together with other music enthusiasts on Tuesday nights to discuss some of the greatest records of all-time!
 Listen to the album beforehand and then come prepared to discuss.
-This event will feature Sly and the Family Stone, There’s a Riot Goin’ On.
+This event will feature Elvis Costello’s Imperial Bedroom

 Join us for Tuesday Night Book Club!
-Hosted by Monmouth University’s Ken Womack, each month we’ll explore a different novel.
+Hosted by Monmouth University’s Ken Womack and special guests each month we’ll explore a different novel.
 All you have to do is Zoom in and join the discussion!
-This month’s novel is Questlove’s Music Is History.
+This month’s novel is Sylvia Plath’s The Bell Jar.
+In the hauntingly beautiful pages of The Bell Jar, Sylvia Plath takes us on a gripping journey into the fragile psyche of Esther Greenwood.
+Set against the backdrop of 1950s America, this semiautobiographical novel explores the stifling expectations placed upon women and the suffocating grasp of societal norms.

 Free/Register